ros-controls/ros2_controllers/joint_trajectory_controller/doc/userdoc.rst

   Default: true

 cmd_timeout (double)
-  Timeout in seconds after which input command is considered staled.
-If zero, timeout is deactivated
+  Timeout after which the input command is considered stale.
+  Timeout is counted from the end of the trajectory (the last point).
+  ``cmd_timeout`` must be greater than ``constraints.goal_time``.

+  If zero, timeout is deactivated"

   Default: 0.0